1996 Greek Football Cup final

 The 1996 Greek Cup final was the 52nd final of the Greek Cup.
 The match took place on 15 May 1996 at the Olympic Stadium.
 The contesting teams were Apollon Athens and AEK Athens.
 It was Apollon Athens' first-ever Greek Cup final in their 105 years of existence and AEK Athens' fourtheenth Greek Cup final and third consecutive in their 72-year history.
 Demis Nikolaidis played his last match as footballer of Apollon Athens, a few days before his transfer to AEK Athens.
 With their 7–1 win over Apollon Athens, AEK Athens achieved a record victory in the history of the Greek Cup finals.
-Furthermore, it was his only Cup title, as well as his last trophy won by Dušan Bajević as the coach of AEK Athens.
+Furthermore, it proved to be the only Cup title, as well as the last trophy won by Dušan Bajević as the manager of AEK Athens.